-- 1. Remove the boot clamps (item 23) and collapse boots (item 24), if the jack is equipped with boots.
-Remove the traveling nut (item 26) from the screw. - 2.
+- 1. Remove the boot clamps (item 33) and collapse boots (item 34), if the jack is equipped with boots.
+Remove the traveling nut (item 37) from the screw. - 2.
 Loosen the (4) set screws (item 13) in the sleeve cap and remove the sleeve cap by rotating counter-clockwise (CCW.) - 3.
 The screw assembly can now be removed from the jack sleeve.
-The screw assembly consists of the machine screw (item 14), the upper thrust bearing (item 4), the key (item 27), retaining ring (item 28) and the wormgear (item 5).
+The screw assembly consists of the machine screw (item 14), the upper thrust bearing (item 4), the key (item 38) and the wormgear (item 5).
 The upper thrust bearing can be removed from the assembly.
 The wormgear can be pressed off the screw for replacement if necessary.
-Note: On inverted KFTN models, it may be necessary to remove the screw first. - Remove screws (item 10) from the bearing cap (item 3).
+Note: On inverted KFTN models, it may be necessary to remove the screw first. - 4.
+Remove screws (item 10) from the bearing cap (item 3).
 Remove the bearing caps and seals (item 7) carefully to avoid damaging seals.
-Make sure keys have been removed first. - 5.
-Carefully remove the shims (item 8) from the jack sleeve or bearing cap.
+Make sure keys have been removed first.
+Note: the WJ250 thru WJ51 jacks have retaining clips (item 20) instead of bearing caps. - Carefully remove the shims (item 8) from the jack sleeve or bearing cap.
 NOTE: there will not necessarily be an equal quantity of shims per side.
-Keep track of the number and order of shims on each side of the jack. - 6.
+Keep track of the number and order of shims on each side of the jack.
+The WJ250 thru WJ51 jacks do not have shims. - 6.
 Remove the worm bearings (item 6).
 The cup may be press-fit and require the use of a dead-blow, plastic or other non-marring mallet to remove the worm (item 12).